Accounting for Cash Transactions

 Preparing a Bank Reconciliation

-Preparing a bank reconciliation when you receive your bank statement every month lets you complete one of the most important aspects of your cash control procedures: verifying the amount of cash in your checking account.
+Preparing a bank reconciliation when you receive your bank statement every month helps you verify the amount of cash in your checking account.

 After preparing the bank reconciliation, you can be comfortable that the account balance shown on your books is up-to-date, and gain insight into any irregularities such as employee theft of funds.